napari/docs/docs/developers/architecture/app_model.md

 Result processing allows you to process the return value of the command function at execution time, based on command return type annotations.
 For example, you may wish to automatically add layer data output from a command to the viewer.
-It is performed by 'processors', functions that accept an instance of a given type and do something with it.
+It is performed by `processors`, functions that accept an instance of a given type and do something with it.
 Note that any value returned by a processor will be ignored, it is the 'processor' function side effects that perform the desired action (e.g., adding layer data to the viewer).